inkstitch/pyembroidery/README.md

 No goals currently exist.
 Mostly done.
 It needs testings and issues at this point.

-Conversion:
+How it works:
 ---

-As pyembroidery is a fully fleshed out reader/writer within the mandate, it also does conversion.

-* import pyembroidery.PyEmbroidery as pyemb
-* pyemb.convert("embroidery.jef", "converted.dst");

-This will the embroidery.jef file in JEF format and will export it as converted.dst in DST format.
+The reader sends a readerobject, namely an EmbPattern object to one of the several embroider readers.
+This results in producing metadata, threads, stitches with raw commands.

+On EmbPattern objects you can iterate stitch blocks .get_as_stitchblocks() or access the raw-stitches.

+When a writer is called to save a pattern to disk.
+It encodes a low level version of the commands in the pattern.
+So all middle-level commands are implemented with the encoder, into low-level commands.
+The writer also sets the encoder settings to the correct max_jump and max_stitch.
+These can be accessed by calling .get_normalized_pattern() on the pattern which returns a new pattern.
+Saving cannot modify a pattern, so there is a level of isolation between the lossy operation of writing the embroidery and the current pattern in memory.

+* File -> Reader -> Pattern
+* Pattern -> Encoder -> Writer -> File

 Reading:
 ---

-You load a pattern from disk:
+To load a pattern from disk:

 * pattern = pyemb.read("myembroidery.exp)

 If only a file name is given it detects by the extension what reader it should use.

-For the descrete readers, the file may be a FileObject or a string of the path.
+For the descrete readers, the file may be a FileObject or a the string of the path.

 * pattern = pyemb.read_dst(file)
 * pattern = pyemb.read_pec(file)